misbahsy/expense-chat/README.md

 # Expense Chat

-This is an [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).
-Expense Chat allows you to upload and analyze your expense documents seamlessly, integrating with powerful APIs to provide insightful discussions.
+This is a project that leverages the power of Langflow API to analyze and discuss expense documents.
+Expense Chat allows you to upload and analyze your expense documents seamlessly, integrating with Langflow API to provide insightful discussions.

 ## Getting Started